junxit/us-congress-bills-110/metadata.md

 - 2007-07-10 — Placed on the Union Calendar, Calendar No. 139.
 - 2007-07-10 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 110-223.
 - 2007-07-10 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 110-223.
+- 2007-07-11 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.